cmatKhan/unifire/README.md

 # UniFIRE Project

 UniFIRE (The UniProt Functional annotation Inference Rule Engine) is an engine to execute rules in the UniProt Rule Markup Language (URML) format.
-It can be used to execute the UniProt annotation rules (UniRule and SAAS).
+It can be used to execute the UniProt annotation rules (UniRule and ARBA).

 This project is a work in progress, open for collaboration.